 See our Early Entry at Disneyland Step-by-Step Plan for a full photo report, strategy, and (as the title suggests) a step-by-step itinerary for Early Entry at Disneyland.
-As of Fall 2023, we’ve taken advantage of Early Entry at Disneyland over a half-dozen times, and the approach covered there has consistently worked!
+As of 2024, we’ve taken advantage of Early Entry at Disneyland over a half-dozen times, and the approach covered there has consistently worked!

 Over at Disney California Adventure, the best approach for Early Entry isn’t quite as clear-cut since the operational attractions are spread all over the park.
 We favor starting with Avengers Campus, as this Marvel-themed land has two popular rides that will have long waits later in the day.
 You’ll likely want to start out with WEB Slingers: A Spider-Man Adventure and bounce over to Guardians of the Galaxy – Mission Breakout from there.